House of Representatives (Indonesia): The current status

 Under the current Subianto's Administration, there is virtually no opposition parties in the parliament.
 The opposition coalition effectively went into dormancy.

 Some observers thought that PKS will remain in opposition, in which they had fully served during the 10 years of Joko Widodo's presidency.
 After the 2024 general election, the party joined KIM Plus and declared support for Prabowo.
 However, PKS did not joined the government.
 Similarly, NasDem also declared support for Prabowo's administration but did not joined the government.
 Both PKS and NasDem offered supply to the current governing coalition.

 In this predicament, many hoped that PDI-P will act as the main opposition to Prabowo's administration.
 PDI-P joined the 2024 presidential election as a fierce opponent against the KIM coalition and they did not immediately declare support after Prabowo won the election and took office.
 However, after Prabowo's inauguration, PDI-P cadre Ahmad Basarah states that PDI-P did not adhere to the opposition system and initially insisted they were neutral, but PDI-P chairwoman Megawati is considered to have a close personal relationship to Prabowo and there were rumors that there was a secret coalition between them.
-In recent developments, Megawati has announced her party's stances to support the government, effectively ending any opposition in the parliament.
+In recent developments, Megawati has announced her party's stances to support the government while taking a check and balance stance within the government, effectively ending any opposition in the parliament.